locnguyenIT/simple-market-microservices/README.md

 # Overview

-This project is build from scratch to finish based on microservices architecture using Spring Boot, Spring Cloud.
+This project is build from scratch to finish based on microservices architecture using Spring Boot, Spring Cloud and deploy to Dokcer, Kubernetes .

 ## Diagrams

 ![microservices-architecture](https://user-images.githubusercontent.com/86077654/189718029-3025550c-0d5c-47a5-b648-ee51b37142b0.png)

 ![microservices-deploy-k8s](https://user-images.githubusercontent.com/86077654/189718060-2ac43d6e-403c-43fa-b8b4-2d0f7bfabfe4.png)

+# Idea
+* Client send a request to `customer` to perform `orders` then I check `product` customer want to orders exist or not.
+If product exist then I save `orders` then I push a message i.e notification to Message Queue which `Notification service` can pull message to send email to customer.

+* Same with orders is that when client send a request to `customer` to perform `payment` then I check `orders` user want to payment exist or not.
+If orders exist then I save `payment` then I push a message i.e notification to Message Queue which `Notification service` can pull message to send email to customer.

 ## What are microservices ?
 Microservices are an architectural and organizational approach to software development where software is composed of small independent services that communicate over well-defined APIs.
 These services are owned by small, self-contained teams.